Musk makes $43 billion offer for Twitter to build 'arena for free speech' | Business

 Musk makes $43 billion offer for Twitter to build 'arena for free speech'

-His offer price of $54.20 per share represents a 38% premium to Twitter's April 1 close, the last trading day before his 9.1% stake in the social media platform was made public.
-Musk - the world's richest person with a $273.6 billion fortune according to a Forbes tally - rejected an invitation to join Twitter's board this week after disclosing his stake, a move analysts said signaled his takeover intentions as a board seat would have limited his shareholding to just under 15%.

 Billionaire entrepreneur Elon Musk took aim at Twitter Inc with a $43 billion cash takeover offer on Thursday, with the Tesla CEO saying the social media company needs to be taken private to grow and become a platform for free speech.
-"I think it's very important for there to be an inclusive arena for free speech," Musk said at a TED Talk in Vancouver when asked about why he made the bid.
+"I think it's very important for there to be an inclusive arena for free speech," Musk, already San Francisco-based Twitter's second-largest shareholder, said at a TED Talk in Vancouver when asked about his bid.

-Musk, already the San Francisco-based company's second-largest shareholder, made the bid in a letter to Twitter's board on Wednesday.
-The offer was made public in a regulatory filing on Thursday.
-He also told the TED Talk audience that he was not sure he will actually be able to acquire Twitter.
-Even so, Musk said, he had sufficient assets to make the purchase.
+Billionaire entrepreneur Elon Musk took aim at Twitter Inc with a $43 billion cash takeover offer on Thursday, with the Tesla CEO saying the social media company needs to be taken private to grow and become a platform for free speech.

 After Twitter banned former President Donald Trump over concerns around incitement of violence following last year's U.S. Capitol attack by his supporters, Musk tweeted: "A lot of people are going to be super unhappy with West Coast high tech as the de facto arbiter of free speech."
-In an interview with Sirius XM's Americano Media on Wednesday - before Musk's announcement - Trump said he "probably wouldn't have any interest" in returning Twitter, where he had more than 88 million followers.
+In remarks on Wednesday - before Musk's announcement - Trump said he "probably wouldn't have any interest" in returning Twitter, where he had more than 88 million followers.

 White House spokesperson Karine Jean-Pierre declined to comment on Musk's offer for Twitter, saying that market regulators operate independently from political leadership.
 Company employees, some of whom were panicked over Musk's impact on its ability to moderate content, were expected to attend a Twitter all-hands meeting later on Thursday to discuss the news, one source told Reuters.

-Twitter will review the offer with advice from Goldman Sachs and Wilson Sonsini Goodrich & Rosati, a source told Reuters.
 Musk said U.S. investment bank Morgan Stanley was acting as financial adviser for his offer.
-He did not say how he would finance the transaction if it goes ahead.
+He did not say how he would finance the transaction if it goes ahead, but told the TED talk audience he "had sufficient assets," without saying more.
+CFRA Research analyst Angelo Zino said Musk could finance the deal with debt and selling Tesla shares.

-"We think Musk could look to fund the transaction, if approved, through a combination of debt financing and potentially Tesla shares.
-Given the size of the transaction (about $43B), we think it is conceivable that some Tesla shares could be sold given much of his wealth is tied to the company," CFRA Research analyst Angelo Zino said.
 Musk sold more than $15 billion worth of his Tesla shares, about 10% of his stake in the electric vehicle maker, last year to settle a tax obligation.
+'SERIAL UNDERPERFORMER'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)